Luisetepe/dotnet-fullstack-app/README.md

 For database, you just need to have a PostgreSQL database available wherever you want and configure the Connection String as an environment variable as its described in the `Local Development` section.

-I usually use docker for these things, so install a Docker engine if you haven't already (I recommend using [Rancher Desktop](https://rancherdesktop.io/)), create a virtual volume to save the database data, and spin up a PostgreSQL container:
+I usually use docker for these things, so install a Docker engine if you haven't already (I recommend using [Rancher Desktop](https://rancherdesktop.io/) if you are stuck on Windows, [Orbstack](https://orbstack.dev/) if you are on MacOS/Linux), create a virtual volume to save the database data, and spin up a PostgreSQL container:

 ```powershell
 docker volume create pgData